sgrif/hollow_rando_im_stuck/README.md

 Known Issues
 ---

-- The tool knows nothing about costs.
-It will assume you can afford everything from Grubfather/Jiji/Salubra.
-- The tool will only provide an answer if a single pickup would unlock a new location.
+- The tool will only provide an answer if a single pickup or category of pickups (e.g. grubs, essence) would unlock a new location or item in a shop.
 It will fail if a new location is only unlocked by picking up two separate items.
 - Notch costs are ignored.
 It is assumed you always have enough notches to wear any charms needed.